Rocco Pugliese was a young

 the brother of the writer Ignazio Silone, in Procida jail.
 The

-reported the names of Communist prisoner dead or anyway sick in
+names of Communist prisoner dead or anyway sick in the fascist

 Rocco's death was immediately perceived as a murder and the news